beestreams/laravelimageable/readme.md

 If you want alt_text and description for your files … support for that is coming

 TODO:
-- Config for sizes
-- Resize class
 - Resize Job
 - Queue image resizing
 - Dispatch jobs loop
-- Save resized function
-- Remove file on delete
-- Get file from url
+- Get file from url (route and response)
+- Mime conversion
+- SVG support

 ## Important